ManuelPeinado/RefreshActionItem/README.md

 It is possible to add a small badge to the action item.
 This tells the user that there is new data available.

 This library requires [ActionBarSherlock][1], and is thus compatible with Android 2.x and newer.
-If you don't need 2.x compatibility and thus use the native action bar, check out [this fork][2] of the library.
+If you use the new ActionBarCompat instead, you can use [this fork][2].
+Finally, if you don't need 2.x compatibility and thus use the native action bar, there is [another fork][3] that you can use.

-![Example Image][3]
+![Example Image][4]

 Try out the sample application: